Second Punic War: Carthaginian victories, 218–216 BC

 The Carthaginians continued their march through Etruria, then Umbria, to the Adriatic coast, then turned south into Apulia, hoping to win over some of the ethnic Greek and Italic cities of southern Italy.
 News of the defeat again caused a panic in Rome.
-Quintus Fabius Maximus was elected dictator by the Roman Assembly and adopted the "Fabian strategy" of avoiding pitched battles, relying instead on low-level harassment to wear the invader down, until Rome could rebuild its military strength.
+The head of the embassy that was sent to Carthage right before the war broke out in 218 BC, Quintus Fabius Maximus, was elected dictator by the Roman Assembly and adopted the "Fabian strategy" of avoiding pitched battles, relying instead on low-level harassment to wear the invader down, until Rome could rebuild its military strength.
 Hannibal was left largely free to ravage Apulia for the next year.

 Fabius was unpopular at this period with parts of the Roman army, public and the senate, for avoiding battle while Italy was being devastated by the enemy: there was awareness that his tactics would not lead to a quick end to the war.
 Hannibal marched through the richest and most fertile provinces of Italy, hoping the devastation would draw Fabius into battle, but Fabius refused.
 The Roman populace derided Fabius as "the Delayer" (in Latin, Cunctator) and in 216 BC elected new consuls: Gaius Terentius Varro, who advocated pursuing a more aggressive war strategy, and Lucius Aemilius Paullus, who advocated a strategy somewhere between Fabius's and that suggested by Varro.

 In the spring of 216 BC Hannibal seized the large supply depot at Cannae on the Apulian plain.
 The Roman Senate authorised the raising of double-sized armies by Varro and Paullus, a force of 86,000 men, the largest in Roman history up to that point.
 Paullus and Varro marched southward to confront Hannibal and encamped 10 km away.
 Hannibal accepted battle on the open plain between the armies in the battle of Cannae.
 The Roman legions forced their way through Hannibal's deliberately weak centre, but Libyan heavy infantry on the wings swung around their advance, menacing their flanks.
 Hasdrubal Gisco led the Carthaginian cavalry on the left wing and routed the Roman cavalry opposite, then swept around the rear of the Romans to attack their cavalry on the other wing.
 The heavily outnumbered Carthaginian infantry held out until Hasdrubal charged into the legions from behind.
 As a result, the Roman infantry was surrounded with no means of escape.
 At least 67,500 Romans were killed or captured.

 Miles describes Cannae as "Rome's greatest military disaster".
 Toni Ñaco del Hoyo describes the Trebia, Lake Trasimene and Cannae as the three "great military calamities" suffered by the Romans in the first three years of the war.
 Brian Carey writes that these three defeats brought Rome to the brink of collapse.
 Within a few weeks of Cannae a Roman army of 25,000 was ambushed by Boii Gauls in Cisalpine Gaul at the battle of Silva Litana and annihilated.
 Fabius became consul in 215 BC and was re-elected in 214 BC.